 About the Book

-I received a complimentary copy of this book from the author and publisher.
-No positive response was required.
-All opinions are my own.
+I received a copy of this book from the author through Celebrate Lit.
+No positive review was required, and all opinions are my own.

 About the Author

 Kathleen Neely is a retired elementary principal, and enjoys time with family, visiting her two grandsons, traveling, and reading.

 She is the author of The Street Singer, Beauty for Ashes, The Least of These, Arms of Freedom, and In Search of True North.
 Kathleen won second place in a short story contest through ACFW-VA for her short story “The Missing Piece” and an honorable mention for her story “The Dance”.
 Both were published in a Christmas anthology.
 Her novel, The Least of These, was awarded first place in the 2015 Fresh Voices contest through Almost an Author.
 She has numerous devotions published through Christian Devotions.